 You’ll find below who we believe are the 10 best payment gateways in Ghana you can sign up for to accept online payments and get your ecommerce website running.

 Who are the best payment gateways in Ghana to accept online payments?

 Our list of the 10 best payment gateways in Ghana to accept online payments are:

 You can read a bit more about each company below and then we’ll cover the various factors that make a payment provider great.

 Founded in 2015 by Shola Akinlade and Ezra Olubi, Paystack is a Nigerian technology company solving payments problems for ambitious businesses.
 Their mission is to help businesses in Africa become profitable, envied, and loved.

 Trusted by over 60,000 businesses, they launched their services in Ghana in 2020 after an extensive testing phase.

-Founded in 2016 by Iyinoluwa Aboyeji and Olugbenga Agboola, Flutterwave is another payment processor founded in San Francisco, California.
+Founded in 2016 by Iyinoluwa Aboyeji and Olugbenga Agboola, Flutterwave is another payment processor with Nigerian roots but founded in San Francisco, California.
 They have the largest footprint of any of the companies we studied.